The Great Library of Palanthas

 Astinus says 'Enter the main library here to view only the author list.'

-Astinus gently places a brief catalogue on the table in front of you.
+Astinus gently places a metal bound tome encrusted with jewels on the table in front of you.

-You note the spine bears the word 'Verita' scribed in dull brown ink.
+You note the spine bears the word 'Verita' scribed in earth-colored orange ink.

 Author: Verita